Characters: Fate Stay Night Humans

 - In the Heaven's Feel Normal End, Shirou survives the fight against Saber Alter (as Rider was there to help), and goes on to face Kotomine alone.
 Shirou's mind and body is steadily being corrupted by his 'own' power given from Archer, turning him physically and mentally into a sword, which causes metal creaking sounds inside his own body.
 The two fight fist to fist, both running on borrowed time.
 Kotomine finally expires before Shirou, who, having saved Sakura and done everything he set out to, just stops... but not before tracing Excalibur and destroying the Great Grail.
 By the time he swings Excalibur, he was already dead, but his attacks still goes through and destroys the Grail.

-- And let's not forget the perfect ending to Realta Nua where he does the IMPOSSIBLE to get reunited with Saber in Avalon.
+- The perfect ending to Realta Nua where he does the IMPOSSIBLE to get reunited with Saber in Avalon.

 - Everyone Can See It: In Fate, absolutely everyone can see the Saber/Shirou attraction.
 Even Issei.